copasi/basico/paper.md

 advanced computational biologists.
 However, sometimes a more automated approach is necessary for example for model identification.

-Here we introduce `BASICO`, a simplified python interface to `COPASI`.
+Here we introduce `BASICO`, a simplified Python interface to `COPASI`.
 It provides a set of functions that allow to create, edit, simulate and analyze models in a more automated way. `BASICO` can be easily installed using: `pip install copasi-basico`.